sqlalchemyorg/sphinx-paramlinks/README.rst

                 # ...
             ]

-You can modify how clickable hyperlinks are placed around the names of the parameter using the ``paramlinks_hyperlink_param`` setting in ``conf.py``::
+Since version 0.5.3, you can modify how clickable hyperlinks are placed around the names of the parameter using the ``paramlinks_hyperlink_param`` setting in ``conf.py``::

     paramlinks_hyperlink_param='name'